Prerequisites and Recognition

 Each student enrolled at the Faculty of Life Sciences must complete an 8-week preparatory internship/work placement outside of the university in a company, organisation or public authority.
 The goal of the internship is to introduce you to real-world issues relating to your study course.
 The internship must be closely related to the subject areas of your degree programme’s curriculum; however, it can span a broad range of areas:

-agricultural sciences and/or economical topics, also in the areas of agricultural production, service or commerce
+agricultural sciences and/or economical topics, also in the areas of agricultural production, service or commerce, always with reference to agriculture/agribusiness

 - Bio Science and Health

-natural sciences, health, organisational and/or economical topics, also in the areas of production of health-related products, service or commerce
+natural sciences, health, organisational and/or economical topics, also in the areas of production of health-related products, service or commerce, always with reference to health

-natural sciences, engineering, organisational and/or economical topics, also in the areas of production or medical institutions with reference to
+natural sciences, engineering, organisational and/or economical topics, also in the areas of production or medical institutions, always with reference to biotechnology/bioengineering

 in the areas of quality, environment, security and hygiene, integrated management systems, organisational and/or economical topics, also in the areas of production, service or commerce